Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

 Just about everything that the ancient Egypt's did sometimes seems to have been dictated by religious considerations.
 Actually, this is probably not entirely true.
 It is just that they had a tendency to build religious structures more durably then many others, so they have survived for us to study.
 It probably places a bias to some extent, on our perception of the importance of their religion.
 But temples were definitely religious structures, and even their placement and orientation were often dictated by some sort of theology.
 However, in actuality, it was probably less of an overall scheme then a temple by temple decision.
 Much of this discussion is also relevant to other religious structures in Egypt, such as tombs and pyramids.
 In theory, Egyptian temples were almost always located at a point of some religious interest, and most often oriented in the direction of another significant religious point.

-Restoring Egyptian Monuments by Mark Walters
+Restoring Egyptian Monuments by Jimmy Dunn writing as Mark Walters

 Sometimes there have been complaints about restoration work carried out in Egypt, a situation which is easy to criticizes, but much more difficult to find equitable solutions.
 Egypt has thousands of historical monuments, yet it does not have the resources of many western nations.
 Also, so many of the monuments are thousands of years older then those found in the west, and that creates complexities that few really understand.